GenesisEducationKyiv/software-engineering-school-5-0-Nazarious-ucu/arc/adrs/adr2.md

     Metrics -->|scrape| Prometheus[Prometheus]
     Prometheus --> Grafana[Grafana Dashboard]
 ```

-In future consider to add a message broker for some communication between services.

 ## Summary:

 Split the monolith into focused microservices for scalability, fault isolation, and faster deployments, using REST (client/metrics), gRPC (internal), SMTP (email).